theresaabl/ML-maternal-health-risk/README.md

 Maternal health is a public health aspect of global interest.
 There are many different complications that can occur during pregnancy and childbirth which can pose a risk on the mother as well as the baby.
 It is of great importance to reduce these complications and with this project we aim to make a small contribution towards this goal.

-We will study patients' health data and explore which health factors play the leading roles in determining whether a patient falls into the low-, medium- or high-risk categories.
+* We will study patients' health data and explore which health factors play the leading roles in determining whether a patient falls into the low-, medium- or high-risk categories.
-We will also provide a machine-learning based tool to predict a patient's risk level from basic medical measurements, which are usually taken during routine prenatal care checkups.
+* We will also provide a machine-learning based tool to predict a patient's risk level from basic medical measurements, which are usually taken during routine prenatal care checkups.
+* This will be presented in a dashboard.

 ## Dataset Content